JillStapleton/colorPicker/README.md

 # colorPicker
-an HSL color picker based on hue
+An HSL color picker based on hue

+Change the hue to see pallets that change Saturation and Brigness.